vekatze/neut/book/src/terms.md

 ## `*e`

-You can use `*e` to create a non-noetic value from a noetic value.
+You can use `*e` to create an ordinary value from a noetic value.

 ### Example